-3 Ways to Keep Your Dental Patients Happy
+3 Ways To Keep Your Dental Patients Happy!

 Recognize Your Patients

 During each visit, always address patients by name.
-If you are working the front desk, know what patients are coming in for appointments.
+If you are working at the front desk, know what patients are coming in for appointments.
 Having a picture of each patient may help you to address them by name as they walk through the door.
 Additionally, try to jot down a few facts about the patient, and make a point to continually update your notes.
-This will help to create talking points during their next visit, and help the patient feel more comfortable in the office.
+This will help to create talking points during their next visit and help the patient feel more comfortable in the office.
 Possible questions to ask your patients include upcoming family vacations, where they are attending school, or fun facts about their kids.

 Prioritize Patient Education

 Dental procedures can often be confusing.
 It is partially the responsibility of a dental assistant to help patients understand procedures, services provided and their associated costs.
 It is easy for patients to get overwhelmed.
 Remember when explaining procedures with advanced dental terminology to not talk over the patient’s head.
 Use terms they can easily understand.
 Additionally, when dealing with younger dental patients, do your best to make them comfortable and encourage them that procedures will run smoothly and not to be scared.

 Provide Excellent Customer Service

 Similar to most businesses, customer service is extremely important.
 While working at the front desk, greet each customer with a smile.
 Be eager to help.
 Oftentimes, patients are uneasy when coming into the dentist, so it is your job to make them feel at home.
 Additionally, always answer the phone.
 New patients will simply call another dentist if they are unable to reach you.
 Lastly, try your best not to overbook.
 There is nothing a patient hates more than having to wait an hour past their appointment time to even be seen by the doctor.
 You will inevitably have delays in your dental office, but do your best to limit these as much as possible.